Dyalog/link/help/Overview.md

 * The detection of external changes to files and directories is currently only supported under .Net and .NetCore.
 However, changes to a file will be reflected in the namespace if the file's item is opened in APL's editor, on all platforms.

+* Source code must not have embedded newlines within a string, whereas Dyalog APL tolerates it through various hacks.
+Link will error if this is attempted.
+This restriction comes because newline characters would be interpreted as a new line when saved as text file.
+When newlines characters must be used in source code, they should be implemented by a call to `⎕UCS` e.g. `newline←⎕UCS 13 10  ⍝ carriage-return + line-feed`